 Norwegian Fjords Cruises

-The fjords of Norway are world renowned for their spectacular scenery.
-One of the finest ways to appreciate their splendour, and to observe many varieties of fjords, is to visit them on a cruise.
+The fjords of Norway are world-renowned for their spectacular scenery.
+One of the finest ways to appreciate their splendour, and to observe the many varieties of fjords, is to visit them on Norwegian fjords cruises.

 Norway & Hamburg - Premium All Inclusive